·

 As you’re training your mind to focus on your achievements and value as a person, celebrating your wins is one of the best ways to do this.

 Not only is it highly motivating to celebrate yourself and recognise what you have achieved, it’s helping to lessen the power that the inner critic and self doubt holds over you.
+It helps you to embrace positive self-talk and recognise your strengths in the moment.

 The more you grow to love the person that you are, you’ll be more inclined to be compassionate and kind to yourself rather than critical.